aspose-cells/Aspose.Cells-Doc-md/english/java/getting-started/aspose-cells-or-other-solutions/why-not-xlsx4j/missing-features-of-xlsx4j-in-aspose-cells/working-with-worksheets-in-xlsx4j/display-and-hide-scrollbars-of-workbooks-in-xlsx4j/_index.md

 ---

 ## **Aspose.Cells - Display and Hide Scrollbars of Workbooks**
-Aspose.Cells provides a class, **Workbook** that represents an Excel file. **Workbook** class provides a wide range of properties and methods to manage an Excel file.
-But, to control the visibility of the scroll bars in the Excel file, developers may use **setVScrollBarVisible** & **setHScrollBarVisible** methods of the **Workbook** class.
+Aspose.Cells provides a class, [**Workbook**](https://reference.aspose.com/cells/java/com.aspose.cells/Workbook), that represents an Excel file. [**Workbook**](https://reference.aspose.com/cells/java/com.aspose.cells/Workbook) class provides a wide range of properties and methods to manage an Excel file.
+But to control the visibility of the scroll bars in the Excel file, developers may use **setVScrollBarVisible** and **setHScrollBarVisible** methods of the [**Workbook**](https://reference.aspose.com/cells/java/com.aspose.cells/Workbook) class.

 **Java**

 {{< highlight java >}}

- //Instantiating a Excel object by excel file path
+ //Instantiating an Excel object by Excel file path

 Workbook workbook = new Workbook(dataDir + "book1.xls");